BahaaMohamed98/MessagingApp/README.md

 - Handles multiple clients concurrently using threads.
 - Broadcasts incoming messages from clients to all other clients.
-- Allows for basic administrative commands like /clear (clear chat), /users (display active users), and /exit (shutdown server).
 - [Administrative commands](#server-commands)

 ### Client

-- Connects to a server using TCP/IP sockets.
+- Connects to the server using TCP/IP sockets.
 - Displays messages in a simple chat UI, with distinct colors for different users.
 - Non-blocking message input and output.
 - [User commands](#client-commands).